 Carrot Cake Cupcakes w/Vanilla Bean Cream Cheese Frosting: tender, carrot cake cupcakes with delicate, light texture.
 Luscious cream cheese icing with vanilla bean flecks.
 Out of this world good combo!
 Your favorite, moist and delicious carrot cake in cupcake form!
 Nice for Easter or any special occasion.

 Well I’ve mentioned the weather a good bit here lately because it’s been so crazy.
-We got all excited when the calendar announced spring a few weeks ago, then we waited and waited for Mother Nature to concur.
+A few years ago we got all excited when the calendar announced spring, then we waited and waited for Mother Nature to concur.
 Then on April Fool’s Day, she had one more funny up her sleeve and we woke up to a foot of heavy snow.

 So I thought I’d try my hand tweaking it into cupcakes this time.
 The nice thing about cupcakes is they bake so quickly – these took just 18-20 minutes.
-Cupcakes also pack great in lunches, and who doesn’t like their own self-contained bakery-style treat?
+Cupcakes also pack great in lunches, and who doesn’t like their own self-contained little bakery treat?

 We meandered along the wooden boardwalk by the ocean in Newburyport, MA, dodging the occasional snow clump.
 Then we walked the brick-cobbled streets, exploring beautiful New England architecture, big old homes overlooking the water, some with widow’s walks.
 Had a dog at the famous Richland’s, where hotdogs have been 25¢ for decades.

-The wind was still whistling a bit, so we tailgated in the Suburban for the cupcakes.
+The wind was still whistling a bit, so we tailgated for the cupcakes.
 Even then we had trouble keeping the candles lit.

-It was a quiet, peaceful and cozy 47th birthday celebration for Jon, especially since we’re in the process of moving to a new home in just a few weeks.
+It was a quiet, peaceful and cozy 47th birthday celebration for Jon, especially since we were in the process of moving to a new home in just a few weeks.
 Nice to get a break from packing boxes.

 The key to the texture of these cupcakes is the very finely grated carrots.
 While the grated carrots give wonderful flavor and moisture, it’s not like you’re chomping on carrot chunks.
 In fact, the texture is light and delicate, and you might not even guess the carrots are in there.